How to Write the University of Illinois at Urbana-Champaign Essays 2020-2021

 UIUC Application Essay Prompts

 Since this is the most extensive essay UIUC will be receiving from you, it is also the most important!
+This prompt asks you to write a “Why This Major” essay.
 Your main objectives here should be conveying your passion for a certain subject and explaining how that relates to your future goals.
-Also focus on expressing your love for the school by touching on specific aspects of the school that you think will suit you well.
+Also, focus on expressing your love for the school by touching on specific aspects of the school that you think will suit you well.

 While you might be tempted to simply reference your extracurricular activities in this section, this is not enough.
 Admission officers can already see your activities, so mentioning them again without further elaboration would be redundant.
 Instead, you should hone in on something more personal, and then proceed to explain it in greater depth.